 1. Infuse new thinking of what data and models your marketing KPIs are based on

-My ask of you regarding LTV: have your agency or analytics team analyze the different long-term multipliers and include that dimension in your marketing efforts.
+Regarding LTV: ask your agency or analytics team to analyze the different long-term multipliers and include that dimension in your marketing efforts.

 Don’t get trapped in the crazy out there stuff, there are many applications where predictive models outstrip rule-based models, forecasting outcomes is one of them.